 The sad reality is that Hiroshima and Nagasaki were chosen as targets for the atomic bombs because they were cities with large populations that were still relatively undamaged by the war.
 The populations were primarily civilian except in Hiroshima which did have about 40,000 military personnel.
 Depending on the reference, the number vary slightly, but of the roughly 250,000 people living in Hiroshima on Aug.
 6, 1945, about two thirds, or 150,000 people died as a result of the atomic bomb – with about half of those deaths occurring at the time of the blast.
 That would be like losing every man, woman and child in Syracuse, New York, or Kansas City, Kansas, or Pasadena, California.

 The Hiroshima Memorial Peace Park gets about 1.5 million visitor a year, with about one fifth of those being international visitors.
 While that seems like a large number, it is only about 0.02% of our planet’s population.
-That is a small number of people that have a chance to learn and be inspired by the history lessons this site continues to teach.
+That is a small number of people who have a chance to learn and be inspired by the history lessons this site continues to teach.

-Please share this story with everyone you know, especially the teenagers in your life, so that all those that do not have the chance to visit the Hiroshima Memorial Peace Park can learns from this classroom that continues to promote the proliferation of PEACE.
+Please share this story with everyone you know, especially the teenagers in your life, so that all those that do not have the chance to visit the Hiroshima Memorial Peace Park can learn from this classroom that continues to promote the proliferation of PEACE.

 For first hand accounts by survivors of the Hiroshima and Ngasaki atomic bombings, please visit this site.